 Stalder, D. R. (2012, August).
 Doing LSD in the classroom while watching The Big Bang Theory: Using humor, mnemonics, and popular culture to teach statistics.
 Presentation at the Sixth Annual Best Practices in Science, Technology, Engineering, and Math (STEM) Teaching Conference, University of Wisconsin-Baraboo/Sauk County.

 Stalder, D. R. (2012, May).
 Subfactors of need for closure in moderating bias and persuasion.
 Paper presented at the annual meeting of the Midwestern Psychological Association, Chicago.

 Stalder, D. R., Gehler, C. A., & Cook, J. A. (2012, May).
 The group-centrism scale: Initial development and validation.
 Paper presented at the annual meeting of the Midwestern Psychological Association, Chicago.

 Stalder, D. R. (2011, May).
 Updating the bystander-effect literature: The return of safety in numbers.
 Paper presented at the annual meeting of the Midwestern Psychological Association, Chicago.

 Stalder, D. R., & Amon, M. (2008, May).
 Reducing divorce risk through premarital consideration of "for worse": Preliminary evidence.
 Poster session presented at the annual meeting of the Association for Psychological Science, Chicago.

-Select recent community presentations:
+Select community presentations: